AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/get-started.md

 ## Steps for Logging in to Admin Console {#steps-admin-console}

-Follow the steps below to navigate to Admin Console and review your System Admnistrator role from the Admin Console:
+Follow the steps below to navigate to Admin Console and review your System Administrator role from the Admin Console:

 >[!NOTE]
 >You must be a System Administrator in order to be able to complete the following steps successfully.